bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-shares.md

 * Shares can be created.

-* Shares can be granted from the original supply to others.
+* Shares can be granted from the original supply to other accounts.

 * Accounts holding shares can effectively trade them, but only among holders of a single Bitmark Share (i.e. same Share ID).
 This leads